 All extended and off site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
 Where extended school activities are provided by and managed by the school, our own safeguarding/ child protection policy and procedures apply.

-If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures.
-When our pupils attend off-site activities, including day and residential visits, we will check that effective safeguarding/child protection arrangements are in place.
+If other organisations provide services or activities on our site, we will check that they have appropriate procedures in place, including safer recruitment procedures i.e. DBS checks.
+This will also include an expectation that they have a safeguarding and child protection policy in place.
+If an allegation is raised that relates to an incident that happened when an individual or organisation were using our premises for any activity involving children (or vulnerable adults) we will follow our own relevant safeguarding policies and inform the LADO.
+This will be the responsibility of the headteacher.